-Though visible in the command-line help strings, the no version of this command is not supported.
+Note Though visible in the command-line help strings, the no version of this command is not supported.
 You cannot disable the extended system ID feature.

-The extended system ID is enabled.

-The switch supports the IEEE 802.1t spanning-tree extensions.
-Some of the bits previously used for the switch priority are now used for the extended system ID (VLAN identifier for the per-VLAN spanning-tree plus [PVST+] and rapid PVST+ or as an instance identifier for the multiple spanning tree [MST]).

-The spanning tree uses the extended system ID, the switch priority, and the allocated spanning-tree MAC address to make the bridge ID unique for each VLAN or multiple spanning-tree instance.

-Support for the extended system ID affects how you manually configure the root switch, the secondary root switch, and the switch priority of a VLAN.
-For more information, see the "spanning-tree mst root" and the "spanning-tree vlan" sections.

-If your network consists of switches that do not support the extended system ID and switches that do support it, it is unlikely that the switch with the extended system ID support will become the root switch.
-The extended system ID increases the switch priority value every time the VLAN number is greater than the priority of the connected switches.
+Syntax Description This command has s no arguments or keywords.
+Defaults The extended syste em ID is enabled.
+Command Modes Global configurati on Command History Release Modification 12.1(11)AX This command was introduced.
+Usage Guidelines switch priority are ts the IEEE 802.1t spanning-tree extensions.
+Some of the bits previously used for the now used for the extended system ID (VLAN identifier for the per-VLAN [PVST+] and rapid PVST+ or as an instance identifier for the multiple spanning tree The spanning tree uses the extended system ID, the switch priority, and the allocated spanning-tree MAC address to make the bridge ID unique for each VLAN or multiple spanning-tree instance.
+Because the Catalyst 3750 switch stack appears as a single switch to the rest of the network, all switches in the stack use the same bridge ID for a given spanning tree.
+If the stack master fails, the stack members recalculate their bridge IDs of all running spanning trees based on the new MAC address of the stack master. root switch, and th tended system ID affects how you manually configure the root switch, the secondary e switch priority of a VLAN.
+For more information, see the "spanning-tree mst root" -tree vlan" sections. support it, it is unli The extended syste onsists of switches that do not support the extended system ID and switches that do kely that the switch with the extended system ID support will become the root switch. em ID increases the switch priority value every time the VLAN number is greater than connected switches.

-Command Description show spanning-tree summary Displays a summary of spanning-tree interface states. spanning-tree mst root Configures the MST root switch priority and timers based on the network diameter. spanning-tree vlan priority Sets the switch priority for the specified spanning-tree instance.
+Related Commands Command Description show spanning-tree summary Displays a summary of spanning-tree interface states. spanning-tree mst root Configures the MST root switch priority and timers based on the network diameter. spanning-tree vlan priority Sets the switch priority for the specified spanning-tree instance.